Rich4ever11/code_path_final/README.md

 ### User Profile Creation

 Users will be given the ability to create a profile and login with said created profile.
-The data a user can add and store includes 3 to 5 pictures of the user, what interests they have, physical attributes, hobbies and much more.
+The data a user can add and store includes 3 to 5 pictures of the user, credentials used for authentication, what interests they have, physical attributes, hobbies and much more.

-[gif goes here]

 ### Search Other Users/Locations

 Users will be able to search other users on the web application through either the use of swiping (left for interested or right for interested).
 Right swiped users will be added to the list of users you can search through.
 Also you can add locations or view locations users have visited.
 And from there you can see user reviews of that location, how it went and tag other users that you went with

-[gif goes here]

 ### Send Location -> Accept/Reject -> Communication Channel Opened

 Once two users are interested both users can send exactly one location that they would like to meet and interact at.
 This can be from our database of locations or a location not yet added.
 From there if the other user accepts the location a communication channel is initiated and both users can start communicating and setting up a date to meet up.

-[gif goes here]

 ### Comment On, Rate and Open Forum Discuss Locations They Have Visited With Other Users